rreece/rreece.github.io/outline-of-philosophy/invitation.md

 can be summarized as a rejection of *a priori* speculation and a support for a science-first philosophy.
 Roughly, naturalism is an endorsement that science should bootstrap philosophy.
+While promoting the careful gathering of empirical information, naturalism is not against (largely non-empirical) rational pursuits like mathematics.
+Indeed some naturalist may even see logic and mathematics as scientific pursuits of *a priori* truths.
 TODO: expand this before it is immediately misunderstood.
 TODO: Philosophy is continuous with science (Quine).
 TODO: David Hume, Hans Reichenbach, W.V.O.
 Quine, Wilfrid Sellars.

-TODO: Naturalism shares much in common with schools of thought surrounding positivism, through its respect for science and skepticism of *a priori* metaphysics, but naturalism is arguably a more general distinction, being a more general thread throught the history of philosophy.
+TODO: Naturalism shares much in common with schools of thought surrounding positivism, through its respect for science and skepticism of *a priori* metaphysics, but naturalism is arguably a more general distinction, being a more general thread throughout the history of philosophy and science.

 Why should I care?